top of page

 Many of the earliest Indian chintzes were intended as bed hangings rather than wall hangings and together with quilts were ordered in large quantities during the boom in England in the late 17th century.

-The Calico Acts were repealed in 1774 and with the mechanical inventions in England during the late 18th century, it was possible to produce a cheap cotton fabric that could compete with the Indian fabrics, and a slow decline of the local Indian industry followed due to competition from
+The Acts weren't repealed until 1774.
+By then, mechanical inventions in England made it possible to produce cheap cotton fabric that could finally compete with Indian imports.
+A slow decline of the Indian industry followed—undermined by competition from British goods that had, ironically, copied Indian techniques.

 Today, many of the Indian designs are being re-invented and when used as curtains or other soft furnishings, the inherent history of these fabrics can add a tremendous amount to a room.